MitchellJCodes/EECE306/Lab02/EECE306-Toolbox/README.md

 The engineering quality portion of the grade is assessed partly by whether another team could use your toolbox from this file alone.

-## Team Name: Bug Hunters - Amelia and Carissa
+## Team Name: 3, Amelia, Mitch, and Carissa

 ## Module Descriptions